Certificate of Sponsorship (COS)

 • CoS fees and Immigration Skills Charge rates

-• Processing procedures and compliance requirements
+• Process and compliance info

 Employers should:

-• Maintain relationships with qualified immigration advisers
+• Work with immigration experts

-• Monitor industry publications and professional networks
+• Follow industry news and networks

 helpWhich Visa ?